jstrebeck/terraform-workspace-prompt/README.md

     ```

 ### To add script to your own theme
+If you dont like my theme you can easily add the function to any other theme.
 1. Add the terraform_prompt function in the location you would like it in your shell prompt
     ```sh
     sudo nano ~/.oh-my-zsh/themes/$ZSH_THEME.zsh-theme